N.E.R.D.

-N.E.R.D. (stylized as N⋆E⋆R⋆D and N.E.R.D, a backronym of No-one Ever Really Dies) is an American hip hop and rock band, formed in Virginia Beach, Virginia, in 1999.
-Pharrell Williams and Chad Hugo were signed by Teddy Riley to Virgin Records as a duo, The Neptunes.
-After producing songs for several artists throughout the late 1990s, the duo formed the band with Shay Haley as a side project of The Neptunes in 1999.
-N.E.R.D.'s debut album, In Search Of..., sold 603,000 copies in the United States and was certified Gold by the Recording Industry Association of America (RIAA).
+N.E.R.D. (a backronym of No-one Ever Really Dies) was an American rock and hip-hop band, formed in Virginia Beach, Virginia, in 1994.
+Pharrell Williams and Chad Hugo were signed by Teddy Riley to Virgin.
+After producing songs for several artists during the early 1990s, Williams and Hugo formed the band with Shay Haley as a side project band of the Neptunes in 1994.
+N.E.R.D.'s debut album, In Search of..., sold 603,000 copies in the United States and was certified Gold by the Recording Industry Association of America (RIAA).
 It was also awarded the second annual Shortlist Music Prize.
 The band's second album, Fly or Die, sold 412,000 copies in the United States, but shipped at least 500,000 units, certifying it Gold.

 In 2005, N.E.R.D. ended their contract with Virgin and disbanded.
 Three years later, the band reunited under Star Trak Entertainment, a subsidiary of Interscope Records established by Williams and Hugo.
 The band's third album, Seeing Sounds, released in 2008, sold just under 80,000 copies in its first week.
 The album was followed by Nothing, which was released in 2010.

-N.E.R.D. then began promotion in October 2017 after a period of silence following their 2010 album, which made fans speculate that the group had a new album or project in the works.
-Their new album was titled No One Ever Really Dies, explaining their initial advertisements and confirming the rumors of fans.
-The group released the first single for the album, "Lemon", in early November.
-Released in December 2017, the album has collaborations with multiple artists, including Kendrick Lamar, André 3000, M.I.A., Future, Wale, Gucci Mane, Rihanna, and Ed Sheeran.

 History

 Formation and early career

-Pharrell Williams and Chad Hugo met at the age of 12 at a band class in Virginia Beach.
-Hugo was the Drum Major for the Kempsville High School Marching Chiefs, under the direction of current University of Virginia Band Director, William Pease, while Pharrell was a drumline member of the (FMC) The Fabulous Marching Cavaliers of Princess Anne High School, both of Virginia Beach, Virginia.
-They spent their free time making beats and performing in groups with fellow childhood friend Timbaland.
+Pharrell Williams and Chad Hugo met at the age of 12 at a band class in Virginia Beach, Virginia.
+Hugo was the drum major for the Kempsville High School Marching Chiefs, under the direction of current University of Virginia Band Director, William Pease, while Williams was a drumline member of the Fabulous Marching Cavaliers (FMC) of Princess Anne High School, both of Virginia Beach.
+They spent their free time making beats and performing in groups with fellow childhood friends Missy Elliott, Clipse, and Timbaland & Magoo.
 Williams and Hugo met Shay Haley in high school and began performing together.
 The trio often met in Hugo's garage, where he beatboxed through a speaker system while Haley danced.
-After watching the duo perform at a high school talent show, Teddy Riley, a musician and producer, signed Williams and Hugo in 1992.
-After producing songs for several artists throughout the late 1990s and early 2000s, the production duo formed N.E.R.D in 1999 as a side project known for their appearance on Ghetto Children off Kelis' debut Kaleidoscope.
+After watching the duo perform at a high school talent show, producer Teddy Riley signed Williams and Hugo in 1991.
+After producing songs for several artists throughout the late 1990s and early 2000s, the production duo formed N.E.R.D. in 1994 as a side project known for their appearance on "Ghetto Children" off Kelis' debut album Kaleidoscope.